 A money transfer specialist like ourselves can track exchange rates for you and work with you to achieve a better exchange rate.

 Are money transfer companies all the same?

+The second type are the online apps; which are do-it-yourself platforms.
 This group includes PayPal, Transferwise, Revolut and CurrencyFair.

 - You can use a bank or money transfer specialist to make an international money transfer.